eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

    * **One recorder with resource limits set**: The other recorder will use the remaining disk space.
    * **Both recorders with resource limits set**: Ensure the combined limits do not exceed the available disk space, returning an error otherwise.

-Size Margin
+Size Tolerance
-"""""""""""
+""""""""""""""

-The ``size-margin`` property is an optional parameter that establish the margin of error for the size of the output files.
+The ``size-tolerance`` property is an optional parameter that establishes the margin of error for the size of the output files.

 .. warning::